-Remember that AdWords is an auction system and therefore it’s a constant battle between price and demand.
+Remember that Google Ads is an auction system and therefore it’s a constant battle between price and demand.
 If the demand or competition rises for a specific keyword then so will the price.
 Every business and industry has a unique level of competition that will greatly determine the price you’ll pay per click.

 So how do you find out how much a click will cost your business in your specific industry?
 For this tutorial we’re going to use a Dentist in Melbourne CBD so that we can use examples of how to work out your costs.

 How To Find Your Average Cost Per Click